Money is Like Blood

 It only works when it is flowing

 If you want to understand how the economy should work then it is useful to think about how the human body does work.
-We all know we need blood to continually flow around for our body to work.
+We all know we need blood continually flowing everywhere for our body to work.
 Cells and organs need a steady supply of blood for them to remain a useful part of the body and for the body to remain alive.
 The more healthy cells, the better.
 If the flow stops then bad things happen.

 When money is allowed to flow through the economy it results in a healthier economy.